Hey, a new match-3 game will appear and conquer the top-grossing charts!

 The numbers never lie – Project Makeover is doing a lot of things right.

 It took the proven match-3 concept and made it better.
 Most importantly, it made it profitable.
+There’s a lot you can learn from Project Makeover monetization.

 However, there are some progress and monetization aspects that could be improved.
 We’re looking forward to seeing what new features this young game will add to the monetization mix.